-This easy brisket marinade injection is easily one of my favorite go-to recipes.
+This easy brisket marinade injection is simple to make and one of our favorite go-to recipes.
 Apple juice lends itself well to smoked meats, and beef briskets are no exception.
 For this recipe, you can use ready-made beef broth, stock, or an easy-to-use beef base.
 I recommend Minor’s.

 Why use a brisket injection marinade?

-Brisket Injection marinades introduce additional flavor and moisture deep into the meat.
-The injected mixture also helps keep the brisket from drying out during long, low-temperature cooking times.
+Brisket Injection marinades introduce added flavor and moisture deep into the meat.
+It also helps keep the brisket from drying out during long, low-temperature cooking times.
 Remember that an average-sized smoked brisket can take anywhere from 10-12 hours to cook.

 - Beef stock, or broth